SnailShea/phoeniceus/README.md

 A modern implementation of RFC868 inspired by [timed-rs](https://github.com/yanorei32/timed-rs) and the death of xinetd in RHEL (and alike) systems.
 This implementation will listen for TCP, UDP, or a mix of both connection types.

+The name of the project is based on the scientific name of the Red-winged Blackbird. :)

 # Configuration
 The application requires a TOML-based config file including the following options:
 ```